-Effective 2014, local government elections in British Columbia will be held every four years.
-The last election was held on Saturday, November 15, 2014 with advance voting opportunities on November 5 and 12.
+Local government elections in British Columbia are held every four years.
+The last election was held on October 20, 2018 with advance voting opportunities on October 10 and 17.
 Within the Sunshine Coast Regional District (SCRD), voters in each Electoral Area choose one Director to serve on the SCRD Board.
-Ballots for School Trustees (Rural Areas 1 and 2) and for Local Trustees for the Gambier Island Local Trust Area are made available at SCRD voting places where applicable.
+Ballots for School Trustees (Trustee Electoral Areas 1 - Upper and 3 - Lower) and for Local Trustees for the Gambier Island Local Trust Area are made available at SCRD voting places where applicable.

 Information for Candidates